-The inclusion heuristic says that an interval that fails to include the correct answer should never be preferred to one that $does^{23}$ .
+The inclusion heuristic says that an interval that fails to include the correct answer should never be preferred to one that does24.
 For instance, to the question "how many

-&lt;sup>23 Some accounts of the semantics of interval guesses (e.g. Egré et al., 2023) seem to make this prediction,
+24 Some accounts of the semantics of interval guesses (e.g. Egré et al., 2023) seem to make this prediction, since they posit that all the probability mass should fall within the interval.